CNS-OIST/MultiCompMesher/README.md

     [Gmsh](http://gmsh.info/).

 * Advance usage
+    * Concurrency (Parallel) mode

+        If [Intel's TBB library](https://software.intel.com/en-us/tbb) is installed and found, the program will try to use [concurrency mode](https://github.com/CGAL/cgal/wiki/Concurrency-in-CGAL) for meshing.
+User can disable it and use sequential mode instead by setting the `ACTIVATE_CONCURRENCY` flag
+        ```
+        cmake -DACTIVATE_CONCURRENCY=OFF ..
+        ```

     * Mesh repairing

         If there is problem with one of more boundary meshes, such as orientation issue,